JasonLocklin/Dissertation/outline.md

 Scratch
 --------
-@Hopp2014: a slide in post-saccadic eye position has been induced by exponen- tial motion of a full-field stimulus at the end of a saccade (e.g., Optican and Miles, 1985; Deubel, 1991; Kapoula et al., 1987).
+@Hopp2004: a slide in post-saccadic eye position has been induced by exponen- tial motion of a full-field stimulus at the end of a saccade (e.g., Optican and Miles, 1985; Deubel, 1991; Kapoula et al., 1987).

-@Hopp2014: SA can be induced by the wearing of specialized prisms (Henson, 1978) or anisotropic glasses (Lemij and Collewijn, 1991; Albano and Marrero, 1995;
+@Hopp2004: SA can be induced by the wearing of specialized prisms (Henson, 1978) or anisotropic glasses (Lemij and Collewijn, 1991; Albano and Marrero, 1995;
 Erkelens et al., 1989; Oohira et al., 1991; Bush et al., 1994;
 Averbuch-Heller et al., 1999).

+@Hopp2004: By analogy with such SC “motor fields”, Frens and van Opstal (1997) named the spatial property of saccadic adaptation an “adaptation field.”

+@Hopp2004: In both monkeys and humans, a spot target that moves across a stationary background, whether a random dot pattern, a combination of squares and circles, or a color photo, in- duces robust adaptation if the spot target alone undergoes an adaptation step (Deubel, 1995a; Ditterich et al., 1999;
+Robinson et al., 2000).
+Furthermore, in humans, adapta- tion to a spot target with or without a background present is statistically the same (Ditterich et al., 1999)

+@Hopp2004: the focus of attention itself does not seem to shift with saccadic adaptation.
+In the experi- ments of Ditterich et al. (2000a)...